akka/akka-projection/akka-edge-docs/src/main/paradox/guide/1-local-drone-control-service.md

 The Drone only accepts two commands: `ReportLocation` and `GetLocation`.
 When the reported location changes it always persists a `PositionUpdated` event, but additionally, whenever the position means it changed place on a more coarse grained grid, it also emits a `CoarseGrainedLocationChanged` event.

-We will revisit the reason for the coarse grained event later in this guide.
+We will revisit the reason for the coarse grained event in the next step in this guide.

 The definition of the commands and events look like this: